-You’re in luck, though, because we’ve compiled a guide to sink-buying that should give you a solid foundation on where to go next.
-We’ll cover a few popular styles of sink, as well as a couple of different materials that you might consider.
+Well, you’re in luck, though.
+We have compiled a guide to sink-buying that should give you a solid foundation on where to go next.
+We’ll cover a few popular sink styles, different sink materials, and other factors that you might consider.

 So, if you’re a person who’s doing or planning to do some renovation work in the kitchen and are in the market for a new sink but can’t make a decision on one yet, you are in the right place!

-There are thousands, if not millions of different sink styles out there.
-There is no way to cover them all, so we’re going to cover some of the main ones in this article.
+There are hundreds, if not thousands of different sink styles out there.
+There is no way to cover them all in this article.
+Hence, we’re going to focus on some of the main ones which are popular in Singapore.

 The Farmhouse is a one-bowl sink, typically with a single faucet as well.
-The bowl is typically very deep and long, with a lot of room for dishes and other larger, washable items.
-This style also gives a great, spacious feel.
+The bowl is very deep and long, with a lot of room for dishes and other larger, washable items.

-The Undermount sink is a sink that is lifted up from beneath the countertop and is very popular in Singapore.
-The faucet and bowl are both fastened from below, giving the feeling that they are coming up out of the countertop.
-This style makes your kitchen have a very modern feel to it.
+The undermount sink is a sink that is lifted from beneath the countertop and is very popular in Singapore.
+The faucet and bowl are both fastened from below, giving the feeling that they are coming out of the countertop.

+The drop-in sink is also known as the top mount sink.
 This is not so much of a style as a function of different sinks.
-The Drop-In sink is easy to install because– you guessed it– it just “drops in.”
+The drop-in sink is easy to install because you guessed it, it just “drops in.”
 They are typically reinforced with screws or different clamps underneath the bowl and can have any arrangement of bowls.

-Now that we’ve covered a few of the basic styles of sink, let’s go over the different materials and why they matter.
+Now that we’ve covered a few of the basic types of sinks, let’s go over the different materials and why they matter.

 This is by far the most common material in modern sinks.
 Stainless steel is clean, easily washable, and it looks great.
-Stainless steel has a few different looks, and that is due to the fact that it has a few different possible gauges, or tiers of material.
+Stainless steel has a few different looks, and that is because it has a few different possible gauges or tiers of material.

 These are a smooth, relatively durable style of sink.
-Porcelain sinks are also stain and scratch resistant.
+Porcelain sinks are also resistant to stains and scratches.
 Additionally, they are safe at extremely high temperatures and help to block the noise of the pipes beneath them.

 Size, Width & Depth

 This is one of the most important features you need to consider.
-Unfortunately, most homeowners, especially first timers, take it for granted that their sink is leak proof.
+Unfortunately, most homeowners, especially first-timers, take it for granted that their sink is leakproof.
 That’s not the case.
-A leaking sink is more common that expected and can cause considerable damage.
+A leaking sink is more common than expected and can cause considerable damage.
 On average, homeowners spend S$2,750 for kitchen cabinet replacements due to sink leakages.

-This is a problem for both undermount and drop-in sinks.
+This is a problem for both traditional undermount and drop-in sinks.

 Furthermore, the majority of homeowners do not know they have a kitchen sink leakage until they smell the pungent odour of rotting wood.
 By then, it’s too late.